apache/trafficcontrol/docs/source/api/v4/cdns_name_federations.rst

 	:id:    The integral, unique identifier for the :term:`Delivery Service`
 	:xmlId: The :term:`Delivery Service`'s uniquely identifying 'xml_id'

-:description: An optionally-present field containing a description of the field

-	.. note:: This key will only be present if the description was provided when the federation was created.
-Refer to the ``POST`` method of this endpoint to see how federations can be created.
+:description: A human-readable description of the :term:`Federation`.
+This can be ``null`` as well as an empty string.
 :lastUpdated: The date and time at which this federation was last modified, in :ref:`non-rfc-datetime`
 :ttl:         Time to Live (TTL) for the ``cname``, in hours